 - Radiculopathy (sciatica)

 An epidural steroid injection also relieves pain following spine surgery.

-Your University Pain Medicine Center provider applies a local anesthetic to your skin at the injection site.
+Your University Pain and Spine Center provider applies a local anesthetic to your skin at the injection site.
 Then they position you on a specialized table so they can use fluoroscopic imaging — a real-time X-ray — to view the injection site and guide the needle to the precise area in your joint or spine.

 After the needle is in place, your provider injects the medication, and you’re finished.
 After the injection, you’re encouraged to walk around, and the team monitors you for a short time before sending you home.

 Your injection site may feel sore for a few days.
 Otherwise, most patients return to their typical activities the next day.